Managing Director, ICT Consultant and Business Advisor

 Osborne, South Australia

-Supported and led ICT establishment for the Air Warfare Destroyer shipyard and training facility.
+Served as Infrastructure Manager and first IT resource on the ground, project managing ICT establishment for the Air Warfare Destroyer shipyard and training facility mobilisation.

 Context

-The ASC role required practical infrastructure delivery for a major defence shipyard and training environment.
+The ASC role required practical infrastructure delivery for a major defence-adjacent shipyard and training environment.
+Benjamin was the first IT resource on the ground, project managing site mobilisation, facilities integration, vendor delivery and disciplined technology delivery for operational readiness.

 Scope